 I also planned for my financial future.
 With my new experience, I approached my financial plans differently, prioritizing two ideas.

 - A loss of income poses significant risk.
 To mitigate this risk, I saved money to buy rental properties to provide an income in case I lost my job.

 - Net worth is a true indication of financial health.
 I began to keep a monthly spreadsheet listing my assets, liabilities, and net worth and established an annual net worth goal for steady progress forward.
 I worked toward this goal by aggressively paying down mortgages, increasing savings, and investing in retirement and health savings accounts.

 At the time, I could not have realized how fortuitous these actions were.

 Once again, life was gliding along.
 While I was on track to be financially independent by age 50, I didn’t see myself leaving my job.
 My significant other and I could travel more, I could provide for my daughter, and I could increase my charitable giving.

 The Pandemic Hit

 The plan was derailed again.
-Like most families, we moved to virtual school and work.
+Like most families, when the pandemic hit, we moved to virtual school and work.
 I faced a new dilemma with the office plan to return fully to the physical space at the beginning of June.
 Living 45 minutes from the office, I struggled with the idea of leaving my 15-year-old daughter at home alone all day.
 The mental health risk of isolation was real.
 That combined with the unknown risk of contracting the virus itself caused me a great deal of anxiety.
 Weighing these concerns against the consequences of a loss of secure employment and a steady income, for the first time, I made a pro-active decision to take a financial risk.